IMBurbank/gatsd/README.md

 # GatsD - The GatsbyJS Project Dockerizer

-Develop any GatsbyJS project without the need for dependency management on your local machine - beyond a working installation of Docker, of course.
+Develop any [GatsbyJS](https://www.gatsbyjs.org/) project without the need for dependency management on your local machine - beyond a working installation of [Docker](https://www.docker.com/), of course.

-If you haven't already set up your development environment to work on a website using GatsbyJS, you'll never need to.
 Maintain all the conveniences and power of Gatsby without the need to download or maintain version consistency of anything global -- node, npm, yarn, gatsby-cli, vips, fftw or any other obscure global package.

 If you already have all the global packages, stop worrying about managing them.